Best Ski Helmets

 So, decide which is more important to you, ventilation or warmth, and choose the helmet accordingly.

-As I’ve already said, the goggle-helmet compatibility is essential for both comfort and weather protection.
+Ensure that the helmet is compatible with your accessories!
+For example, the goggle-helmet compatibility is essential for both comfort and weather protection.
 If they don’t fit properly they might press down your nose, or push your helmet back, or let the draft in.
 For the perfect fit, the upper curve of the goggles needs to be similar to the shape of the helmet.
-Also, the goggles need to be wide enough so that there is no gap between them and the cheek covers on your helmet.
+OR, maybe you want to mount a sport camera to your helmet.
+Ensure you have the ability to do so when deciding which helmet is best for you

 Ski helmets were used only by high-speed competitive racers for a long time, but lately, we can see the increase in the use of this piece of gear amongst the recreational skiers.
 This increase in utilization of helmets has reduced the number of head injuries by 50% and gave peace of mind to most of the parents.